 Have you created a new Airflow DAG, but now you have to run it using every data snapshot created during the last six months?
 Don’t worry.
 You don’t need to experiment with the start_date parameter.

-The operation of running a DAG for a specified date in the past is called “backfilling.”
+“Backfilling” means running an Airflow DAG for a specified date in the past.
 The Airflow command-line interface provides a convenient command to run such backfills.

 First, I have to log-in to the server that is running the Airflow scheduler.
 If Airflow is running inside a Docker container, I have to access the command-line of the container, for example like this: